 Beans are a good choice for lean protein, with about 8 grams to 16 grams of protein per cup.
-But they’re gas producers because they contain a sugar -- raffinose -- that the human body can’t digest.
-As a result, it’s fermented by bacteria in the colon, which creates gaseous byproducts.
+But they can produce protein gas because they contain a sugar — raffinose — that the human body can't digest.
+As a result, it's fermented by bacteria in the colon, which creates gaseous byproducts.

 You can solve the problem by taking supplements containing the digestive enzyme alpha-galactosidase, but first try eating small portions and gradually increasing the serving size.
 This gives your body time to adjust and helps prevent gas.
 Another trick is to rinse the beans in water with a small amount of baking soda, which removes some of the sugar.

-Excessive amounts of fat in your diet result in extra gas, so this could be the problem if your protein comes from high-fat meats.
+Excessive amounts of fat in your diet can cause bloating, so this could be the problem if your protein comes from high-fat meats.
 In addition to preventing gas, lean meat has fewer calories, and cutting back on saturated fat from meats is a healthy choice.

 Plan your diet around lean protein choices, such as fish and skinless, light-meat chicken and turkey.
 Ninety percent lean ground beef and the round, sirloin, tenderloin and chuck cuts of beef are lean.
 For pork chops, go with tenderloin and loin chop cuts.

 Avoid Sugar Alcohols